aljawaid/ApplicationBranding/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Rename and rebrand your installation of Kanboard to whatever you choose.
-By default, this plugin will rename your installation to \'My Workspace\', revamp the login page and add matching favicons and device logos in the metadata for a better user experience.
-A colorful Unsplash background with corrected page titles gives a more professional look when sharing your Kanboard to new users.
+This plugin will rename your installation to \'My Workspace\', and include matching device icons in the site metadata for a better user experience.
+A revamped login page, with a new Admin Dashboard showing global installation activity data with corrected page titles will give a more professional appeal across the site and when sharing links.

 Features